patrick-melo/myipc.io/README-quickstart.md

     alias m=~/eclipse-workspace/myipc.io/bin/m.sh

-# Sprites
+# Postgres
-To rebuild the sprites, you will need the M command (see above).
+To rebuild the postgres database, you will need the M command (see above).
+This will cause sprites.tgz to be rebuilt but it should be identical.

 Run the following command to rebuild the sprites:

-    m init sprites
+    m init postgres

 # Shells